DavidOsipov/Postquantum-Feldman-VSS/README.md

 *   **Safe Primes:** The library defaults to using safe primes (where `p` and `(p-1)/2` are both prime) to enhance security.
 This can be configured via the `safe_prime` parameter in `VSSConfig`.
 *   **Hash Algorithm:** BLAKE3 is the preferred hash algorithm for its speed and security.
 The library falls back to SHA3-256 if BLAKE3 is not available.
 *   **Entropy:** The library uses `secrets` for cryptographically secure random number generation.
-*   **Side-Channel Attacks:** Constant-time operations are used where appropriate to mitigate timing attacks. *However, see "Potential Vulnerabilities" below.*
+*   **Side-Channel Attacks:** Constant-time operations are used where appropriate to mitigate timing attacks. *However, see "Known Security Vulnerabilities" below.*

-## Potential Vulnerabilities (Acknowledged but Not Fully Addressed):
+## Known Security Vulnerabilities:

-This beta version has several known potential vulnerabilities that users should be aware of:
+This beta version (0.7.6b0) has several known security vulnerabilities that cannot be adequately addressed in pure Python:

-1.  **Timing Side-Channels:** Functions like `constant_time_compare`, `_secure_matrix_solve`, and `_find_secure_pivot` *aim* for constant-time operation but are written in pure Python.
-The Python interpreter, garbage collection, and underlying hardware can introduce timing variations that *might* leak information about secret values.
-The *ideal* solution is to use a well-vetted cryptographic library or implement these functions in a lower-level language (e.g., C). *Use with caution in environments where precise timing measurements are possible.*

-2.  **`secure_redundant_execution` Assumptions:** The `secure_redundant_execution` function assumes that the provided function is strictly deterministic and has no side effects.
-If the function has any non-deterministic behavior, the redundant executions might produce different results, leading to a `SecurityError`. *Ensure functions passed to `secure_redundant_execution` are truly deterministic.*

-3.  **Bias in `hash_to_group`:** The `hash_to_group` function uses rejection sampling.
-In rare cases, it falls back to modular reduction, introducing a *slight* statistical bias.

-Future versions will aim to address these issues more comprehensively.
+1.  **Timing Side-Channels in Matrix Operations:** Functions like `_find_secure_pivot` and `_secure_matrix_solve` cannot guarantee constant-time execution in Python, potentially leaking secret information.
+(See [GHSA-q65w-fg65-79f4](https://github.com/DavidOsipov/PostQuantum-Feldman-VSS/security/advisories/GHSA-q65w-fg65-79f4))

+2.  **Inadequate Fault Injection Countermeasures in `secure_redundant_execution`:**  The `secure_redundant_execution` function attempts to mitigate fault injection attacks, but several weaknesses exist due to Python's execution environment.
+(See [GHSA-r8gc-qc2c-c7vh](https://github.com/DavidOsipov/PostQuantum-Feldman-VSS/security/advisories/GHSA-r8gc-qc2c-c7vh))

+3. **Use of Potentially Predictable PRNG in Share Refreshing:** The `_refresh_shares_additive` function uses `random.Random()` seeded with cryptographically strong material.
+While `random.Random()` is *not* generally suitable for cryptographic purposes, its use *here* is intentional and secure.
+(See [GHSA-39v3-9v27-595x](https://github.com/DavidOsipov/PostQuantum-Feldman-VSS/security/advisories/GHSA-39v3-9v27-595x))

+**Status:** These vulnerabilities require implementation in a lower-level language like Rust to fix properly.
+The library should be considered experimental until these issues are addressed.

+**Planned Resolution:** Future versions will integrate with Rust components for security-critical operations.

 ## How the Script Works in Detail:

-For a comprehensive explanation of the internal workings of the `feldman-vss-pq` library (version 0.7.5-beta), please refer to the detailed documentation on the [How version 0.7.5-beta works in detail](https://github.com/DavidOsipov/PostQuantum-Feldman-VSS/wiki/How-version-0.7.5%E2%80%90beta-works-in-detail) wiki page.
+For a comprehensive explanation of the internal workings of the `feldman-vss-pq` library (version 0.7.6-beta), please refer to the detailed documentation on the [How version 0.7.6-beta works in detail](https://github.com/DavidOsipov/PostQuantum-Feldman-VSS/wiki/How-version-0.7.6%E2%80%90beta-works-in-detail) wiki page.
 This document provides an in-depth breakdown of each class and method, including design choices, security considerations, and potential vulnerabilities.
 It covers topics such as:

 *   **Class Structure:**  Detailed explanation of `FeldmanVSS`, `CyclicGroup`, `VSSConfig`, and `SafeLRUCache`.
 *   **Core Methods:**  Step-by-step walkthroughs of key methods like `create_commitments`, `verify_share`, `refresh_shares`, and more.